atrevinoflitton/Seq-2-Codon-Translator/README.md

 - A class file with the codon parser and codon-to-amino acid converter

 # file.seq
--A simple DNA sequence to test the program
+- A simple DNA sequence to test the program